Table of Contents

 - Exercises, or has the right to exercise, significant influence or control over the activities of a trust or firm which is not a legal entity, but would itself satisfy one of the first four conditions if it were an individual.

 The first three conditions may be met directly or indirectly, which means that an individual may hold their PSC rights indirectly through another company, for example.

 Required information for the PSC register

 Company officers and designated LLP members are legally required to identify all PSCs, obtain and confirm certain information about them for entry in the PSC register and file this information at Companies House.

-For a human PSC, you will need to obtain and confirm the following details for the PSC register:
+For an individual PSC, you will need to obtain and confirm the following details for the PSC register:

 - Full name